SystemsApproach/5G/arch.rst

 specialization.
-Instead of supporting just voice and broadband connectivity, the 5G Mobile Core can evolve to also support, for example, massive IoT, which has a fundamentally different latency requirement and usage pattern (e.g., many more devices connecting intermittently).
+Instead of supporting just voice and broadband connectivity, the 5G Mobile Core can evolve to also support, for example, massive IoT, which has a fundamentally different latency requirement and usage pattern (i.e., many more devices connecting intermittently).
 This stresses—if not breaks—a one-size-fits-all approach to session management.